eic/epic-prod/docs/RECO/25.12.0/index.md

                 pythia8.306-1.0 , Sub-directory or File Count:2
                     100GeV , Sub-directory or File Count:4265
                     275GeV , Sub-directory or File Count:14714
+    DDIS , Sub-directory or File Count:1
+        rapgap3.310-1.0 , Sub-directory or File Count:1
+            noRad , Sub-directory or File Count:1
+                ep , Sub-directory or File Count:1
+                    10x100 , Sub-directory or File Count:3940
     DIS , Sub-directory or File Count:2
-        CC , Sub-directory or File Count:1
+        CC , Sub-directory or File Count:3
+            10x100 , Sub-directory or File Count:2
+                minQ2=100 , Sub-directory or File Count:4965
+                minQ2=1000 , Sub-directory or File Count:4932
             18x275 , Sub-directory or File Count:2
                 minQ2=100 , Sub-directory or File Count:9092
                 minQ2=1000 , Sub-directory or File Count:10664
+            5x41 , Sub-directory or File Count:1
+                minQ2=100 , Sub-directory or File Count:2277
         NC , Sub-directory or File Count:3
             10x100 , Sub-directory or File Count:4
                 minQ2=1 , Sub-directory or File Count:5319